-The express entry system was developed by the Canadian government to help make it easier for applicants seeking entry as a permanent resident into the country.
-However, despite good intentions, the express entry system has also created misinformation that complicates the process for those who aren’t well versed in immigration law.
+The Express Entry System was developed by the Canadian government to help make it easier for applicants seeking entry as a permanent resident into the country.
+However, despite good intentions, the Express Entry System has also indirectly created misinformation that complicates the process for those who aren’t well versed in immigration law.

-After an applicant fills out an express entry profile that includes education, experience, skills, language and other pertinent details, they are ranked according to how well they match up against overall requirements and the scores of others who wish to enter Canada.
+After an applicant fills out an Express Entry profile that includes education, experience, skills, language and other pertinent details, they are ranked according to how well they match up against overall requirements and the scores of others who wish to enter Canada.

 Those with the highest score may receive an invitation to apply to one of the immigration programs offered in Canada.
 An invitation gives you a 60-day window to apply for permanent residence according to specific, agreed-upon conditions.

-Although the express entry system is linked to the Immigration Refugees and Citizenship Canada ("IRCC", formerly the "CIC") and federal skilled worker programs, provinces also access the pool of applicants when attempting to draw skilled workers and business investment to their territories.
+Although the Express Entry System is linked to the Immigration Refugees and Citizenship Canada ("IRCC", formerly the "CIC") and federal skilled worker programs, provinces also access the pool of applicants when attempting to draw skilled workers and business investment to their territories.

 Often, provincial immigration programs are tailored to attract those who benefit the province the most.
-Depending on local labor requirements and the needs of the provinces, it’s a good idea to look over these programs in case any specifically match your skills and profiles.
+Depending on local labour requirements and the needs of the provinces, it’s a good idea to look over these programs in case any specifically match your skills and profiles.